flachman03/React-intro-lesson/Readme.md

 1. npx create-react-app
   a.
 What does this do?
   b.
 Why do we use this over setting up our own react application
+  c.
+Have them download the react chrome devtools extension
 2. Go through the Readme
   a.
 What does npm start do and how is it different from opening your javascript up on the actual DOM
 3. Pull open the package.json